fbpx

 Call us today at 905-333-8888 or email us confidentially through our website and we would be happy to get back to you.
 You also have the option of chatting live with our chat operator 24/7 – and she will provide us with the basic details of your situation so that we can call or email you back without delay.

-Legal fees can be a concern, particularly when you’re facing unemployment, but some Hamilton Employment Lawyers work on a contingency basis, meaning they only get paid if you win the case.
-With Lalande Lawyers – we never charge upfront fees.
 We only charge legal fees at the end of your case.
 Remember, it’s normal to feel daunted by this process, but our Hamilton employment lawyers are here to assist you, and we can guide you through the complexities of employment law.
-Seeking professional legal help with our Hamilton employment lawyers will give you the best chance of addressing your situation properly and obtaining any compensation you may be entitled to.
+Seeking professional legal help from our Hamilton employment lawyers will give you the best chance of achieving an optimal outcome and securing the compensation you’re entitled to.

-My Employer is Telling me to Sign my Papers now or I will Lose my Severance.
+My Employer is Telling me to Sign my Papers now, or I will Lose my Severance.
 Is this true?

-Should I hire a Hamilton Employment Lawyer who “specializes” in Employment Law?
+Should I Hire a Hamilton Employment Lawyer who “Specializes” in Employment Law?

 What Severance am I Entitled to if I’ve been Fired?
 What are my Rights?

-• minimum statutory termination notice in accordance with the Employment Standards Act;
+• Minimum statutory termination notice in accordance with the Employment Standards Act

-• common law reasonable notice or pay in lieu of such notice.
+• Common law reasonable notice or pay in lieu of such notice

-What is Minimum Statutory Notice in Ontario?
+What is the Minimum Statutory Notice in Ontario?

-What is the Minimum Amount of Termination Pay owed in Ontario?
+What is the Minimum Amount of Termination Pay Owed in Ontario?

 The following specifies the amount of notice required under the Employment Standards Act: